 Grant Nicholas: It was great working with Gil and he remains a good friend to this day.
 He is very tough in the studio and it took a while for us to adjust to his way of working.
 Gil is a great producer and really gets the best out of you.
-I also learnt a lot after working with him on 3 Feeder albums together which has helping me production wise.
+I also learnt a lot after working with him on 3 Feeder albums together which has helped me production wise.

 You’ve got a longstanding association with Japan.
 Is there anything from Japanese culture you feel Britain needs more of at this time?

 Grant Nicholas: Japanese people have good etiquette and are very trustworthy so I guess we could learn from that.
 The food and fashion is also great there, anything goes.

-Just a Day was originally a B-side but found commercial success on the soundtrack on Gran Turismo.
+Just a Day was originally a B-side but found commercial success on the soundtrack of PlayStation racing game Gran Turismo.
 Are you a gamer?

 Grant Nicholas: Not really although I have dabbled a bit on the tour bus over the years.
 I’m more of a Space Invaders and Galaxian gamer, old school.

 The video is one of my favourite music promos of all time.
 Have you ever met any of it’s video stars?

 Grant Nicholas: I have met one at the Kerning radio office a while back in London and I also still know the two Japanese guys Kosei and Kaz who live in Tokyo now.